Student Services

 OPPD also administers the General and Global Pathways Fellowship programs.
 General Pathways provides funding for graduate school pre-requisite courses, certifications for employment, and professional conferences to gain deeper insight into professional careers.
 OPPD staff can help students identify the prerequisites for various career fields, as well as find the appropriate classes to satisfy them.

-Global Pathways provides funding for summer study abroad; St. John’s College has formal relationships with the Rome Institute for Liberal Arts and the Leo Marchutz School of Painting & Drawing, and students are welcome to find programs on their own.
+Global Pathways provides funding for summer study abroad; St. John’s College has formal relationships with the Leo Marchutz School of Painting & Drawing, and students are welcome to find programs on their own.

 OPPD offers a full range of services to students wishing to apply for graduate studies.
 These include identification of a career direction, selection of suitable programs, planning for completion of applications, review of application essays, securing letters of recommendation, and review of the final application package.